Opperhoofd/o101_s4z_mods/README.md

 Also show your marked riders or robopacers of the world.

 There a camera view option which toggles cameras.
+Also a auto ride on bomb available, which nukes ride ons every 10 seconds.